-Notes to the Financial Statements (Continued) Year ended December 31, 2022
+STERLING INVESTMENTS LIMITED Notes to the Financial Statements (Continued)

+- 3. Significant accounting policies (continued)

-(e) Interest (continued)
+- (e) Interest (continued)

-(i) (Continued)
+- (Continued) (i)

 Calculation of interest income and interest expense

 The effective interest rate of a financial asset or financial liability is calculated on initial recognition of a financial asset.
 In calculating interest income, the effective interest rate is applied to the gross carrying amount of the asset (when the asset is not credit-impaired).
 The effective interest rate is revised as a result of periodic re-estimation of cash flows of floating rate instruments to reflect movements in market rates of interest.